-Cluster Flies and Their Control
+Cluster Fly Control

-Cluster Fly Control – FAQ’s
+Cluster Fly Pest Control – FAQ’s

 These unsightly flying insect pests are usually Cluster Flies belonging to the family of flies we know as Pollenia.

-The most common of these flies is a medium-sized, nuisance fly, 8mm – 10mm in length, greyish olive in colour, adorned with golden hairs, making them quite distinctive to the trained eye.
+The most common cluster fly is a medium-sized, nuisance fly, 8mm – 10mm in length, greyish olive in colour, adorned with golden hairs, making them quite distinctive to the trained eye.

 Cluster flies infographic

 Bristol is home to eight commonly encountered cluster fly species that get the name, from their clustering behaviour, sometimes in large numbers or groups of 10,000 or more resting on joists, beams and walls.
 The four most common species in and around Bristol Include: